 The program facilitates the connections necessary to get started on undergraduate research projects.
 Scholarship recipients will receive $22,000 (in-state students) or $28,000 (out-of-state students).
 As a part of their scholarship, students will have the opportunity to attend the awards banquet where these esteemed Grawemeyer Award recipients are named for their innovative ideas and research.

 Students who are eligible to apply for this scholarship will find their next steps in their UofL Application Gateway soon after they apply to UofL.
 The deadline to apply for this scholarship and submit materials is December 15.

 - Two essays based on the following prompts:

 - Prompt 1 [500 word maximum:Describe a research project* you would like to undertake at the University of Louisville.
 How is it compatible with the research that is currently being done at the University?

 - Prompt 2 [500 word maximum]:Though Charles Grawemeyer was a Speed School alumnus and a chemical engineer, he endowed the The Grawemeyer Awards in fine arts, social sciences, and the humanities.
 Describe a Grawemeyer Award-winning idea from outside your intended discipline and tell us why you find it inspiring and potentially world-changing.

 - Resume (review resume scoring rubric).

 If you have any questions about scholarships, please e-mail firstname.lastname@example.org and put “scholarship” in the subject line.

 *The Grawemeyer Scholarship is known on the UofL campus as the undergraduate research scholarship.
-Your essays may require you to do a bit of research on UofL departments and the Louisville Grawemeyer Awards.
+Your essays may require you to do research on UofL departments and the Louisville Grawemeyer Awards.